2020 Vault Rankings

 Spreading ideas and innovation

-The firm continues to stress innovation and leading-edge business ideas, regularly publishing reports, white papers, books, and the award-winning quarterly magazine strategy+business.
+The firm continues to stress innovation and leading edge business ideas, regularly publishing reports, white papers, books, and the award-winning quarterly magazine strategy+business.
 It also produces regular podcasts and videos to promote its leading research.

-In terms of industry expertise, the firm has expert talent and resources across multiple areas including: aerospace and defense, automotive, chemicals, consumer products, energy and utilities, financial services, healthcare and pharmaceuticals, industrial products, media and entertainment, oil and gas, retail, transportation, and others.
+In terms of industry expertise, the firm has expert talent and resources across multiple areas including: aerospace and defense, automotive, chemicals, consumer markets, energy and utilities, financial services, healthcare and pharmaceuticals, industrial products, media and entertainment, oil and gas, retail, transportation, and others.

 Its broad expertise is evident in the list of notable firm alumni, including: Katie May, CEO ShippingEasy; Luis Quintiliano, Field Vice President McDonald’s; Albert Pho, Head of Pricing Strategy Talent Solutions, LinkedIn; Svenja Schulze, Federal Minister of the Environment, Nature Conservation and Nuclear Safety Germany; Christian Illek, CFO Deutsche Telekom; Dorothée Appel, CIO and CDO Zürich Beteiligungs AG; and Stefan Stroh, CDO Deutsche Bahn.
+The company culture places team building and collegiality at the heart of everything it does in order to create a fun, welcoming working environment where colleagues feel more like genuine friends than at many other firms.

 Hofgarten Palais / Goltsteinstraße 14